Apple Newton: Newton post-cancellation

+Emulation

 Since 2004, the Einstein Project has been working on emulating the Newton for use as an alternative OS on other platforms.
 It is currently available for the Sharp Zaurus, Apple's Mac OS X, Nokia Maemo, Microsoft Windows, and the Pepper Pad 3.
 The emulator is an open source project, but requires an original Newton ROM to be installed in order to function. iPhones and iPads run Einstein since September 2010.
 The Android operating system runs Einstein since March 2011.

-Future

-A possible Newton revival was at one time a common source of speculation among the Macintosh user base.
-Patent applications were issued for a tablet based Macintosh.